-BUFI 012 Money Mgt and Planning (3)
+BUFI 012 Money Management and Planning for the Future (3)

 This course provides students with an introductory understanding of economic and financial principles and the environment within which consumer and business decisions are made.
 It helps those interested in pursuing a career in financial services develop an appreciation for financial concerns of their clients.
 It also helps students make more informed decisions about setting their own career and financial goals, as well as managing their budget, taxes and investments, protecting their assets against risk, and preparing for retirement.